 Therefore, as per the provisions of public notice dated 4 May 1997, the school is directed to recover an amount equivalent to Rs.
-9,34,60,584 from the society within 30 days of this order and the same has been included in the funds available with the school as recovery from the society.
+9,34,60,684 from the society within 30 days of this order and the same has been included in the funds available with the school as recovery from the society.
+Further, repairs and maintenance expenditure budgeted for FY 2019-20 have not been included in the expenses while calculating the funds availability with the school for FY 2019-20.

-Further, the school is required to follow correct accounting treatment having regards to requirements of Guidance Note 21 issued by the Institute of Chartered Accountants of India.
+Moreover, the school is required to follow correct accounting treatment having regards to requirements of Guidance Note 21 issued by the Institute of Chartered Accountants of India.
 The school is required to ensure that the expenses of revenue nature are charged to the Income and Expenditure Account, while expenses of capital nature should be capitalised as Fixed Assets and reported in the Balance Sheet.